Frat rap: Description

 The name frat rap is derived from a shortened form of the word fraternity, which is a university social club.

 Frat rappers and their audience were predominantly white, college-aged, suburban males, with the New England region of the United States producing the most frat rappers.
 The songs had basic rhyming style, a sing-songy cadence, and lyrics about debaucherous parties, doing drugs, and women.

 Notable artists

-Frat rap was heavily dominated by white rappers, including Roth, Sammy Adams, Hoodie Allen, Chris Webby, OnCue, Cam Meekins, Lil Dicky, Aer, Mike Stud, Mac Miller, Lil Wyte, and Huey Mack.
+Frat rap was heavily dominated by white rappers, including Roth, Sammy Adams, Hoodie Allen, Chris Webby, OnCue, Cam Meekins, Lil Dicky, Aer, Mike Stud, Mac Miller, and Huey Mack.